hkano/hkano.github.com/README.md

 - Generate redirect pages for each `/posts/YYYY/MM/` month (from 2009 to current)
 - Generate a redirect for `/page/` to point back to the homepage
 - Copy all files from `static/` into `docs/`

+## 🔖 SEO Meta Description

+Each generated page includes a `<meta name="description">` tag for better search engine visibility.

+- Article pages automatically generate descriptions using the article's title and the beginning of its content.
+- Paginated index pages use a consistent description format that includes the page number.

+This helps prevent duplicate metadata and improves how content appears in search engine results.

 ## ✅ Markdown Lint